Jones County Vehicle Impound Guide

 Facing financial hardship after a DUI arrest is common.
 Here are some options to consider:

-- Payment plans (some lots offer this): Ask the impound lot if they offer a payment plan to spread out the cost.
+• Payment Plans: Ask the impound lot if a payment plan is available.
 Some may be willing to work with you.

 After Retrieval